 Human Communication (~20%): This relates to your interaction with patients and your ability to communicate effectively with other team members in the form of oral presentations and daily progress notes.
 It is evaluated by your teams using the 9 point scale.
 You also have the opportunity to ask patients to directly evaluate you.
 This is optional.
-Eight or more patient evaluations may take precedence over team evaluations of your patient communication skills (10% of this competency).
+Eight or more patient evaluations will be averaged in with your team evaluations of your patient communication skills (10% of this competency).
 Specifically if you have at least 8 patient evaluations with an average rating of 4.7 or higher, we will treat that as a score of 9 for 50% of your patient communication skills score and the team evaluation will be the other 50% of that score.
 If the patient evaluation average is 4.2-4.6, we will average in an 8 (only if this helps you).
 We have never had a student’s patient evaluation average lower than this and would not factor it into your score.
 Team evaluations of your charting (5%) and oral presentations (10%) make up 15% of this competency.